ahmedOmuharram/LAMINA/docs/api/materials.rst

 **Description:**

-Query materials by their chemical system, formula, or elements.
+Search materials by their chemical system, formula, or elements.
 This is the primary entry point for composition-based material search.
 Returns material IDs and basic formula information.

 **When to Use:**